videojuicer/core-api-docs/objects/presentation.markdown

 		</body>
 	</smil>

-The SMIL standard also allows for placing 'regions' on the stage.
+The SMIL standard supports the concept of 'regions'.
 Regions are independent areas of the player stage that can contain their own assets.
-Let's extend our simple SMIL document with a _layout_ and some more video files:
+Extending the previous document to include two regions (and some other constructs) yields...

 	<smil>
 		<head>